Hanan-Abdulwahab-Siala/ThesisArtifacts/README.md

 ### Citation
 If you use this repository, please cite:
-`[Model-driven Approaches for Reverse Engineering, Hanan Abdulwahab Siala, supervised by Kevin Lano and Gunel Jahangirova, 2025, King's College London]`
+`[Model-driven Approaches for Reverse Engineering, PhD Thesis by Hanan Abdulwahab Siala, supervised by Kevin Lano and Gunel Jahangirova, 2025, King's College London]`

 ---